 Text Messaging and Email: Both text messaging and emailing are not secure means of communication and may compromise your confidentiality.
 However, we realize that many people prefer to text and/or email because it is a quick way to convey information.
 If you choose to utilize texting or email, please sign consent for such communication below.
 However, please know that it is our policy to utilize these means of communication strictly for brief topics such as appointment confirmations.
 If you bring up any therapeutic content via text or email, you may compromise your confidentiality.
 You also need to know that we are required to keep a copy of all emails and texts as part of your clinical record.

-Google, etc.: It is my policy not to search for my clients on Google or any other search engine.
-I respect your privacy and make it a policy to allow you to share information about yourself with me as you feel appropriate.
+Google, etc.: It is our policy not to search for our clients on Google or any other search engine.
+We respect your privacy and make it a policy to allow you to share information about yourself with your clinician as you feel appropriate.

 In summary, technology is constantly changing, and there are implications to all of the above that we may not realize at this time.
-Please feel free to ask questions, and know that I am open to any feelings or thoughts you have about these and other modalities of communication.
+Please feel free to ask questions, and know that we are open to any feelings or thoughts you have about these and other modalities of communication.

 AGREEMENT TO ENTER INTO A RELATIONSHIP FOR PSYCHOLOGICAL EVALUATION:

-Please print, date, and sign your name below indicating that you have read and understand the contents of this form and the NOTICE OF PRIVACY PRACTICES form, you agree to the policies of your relationship with your psychologist, and you are authorizing the psychologist to begin evaluation with you or your child.
+Please print, date, and sign your name below indicating that you have read and understand the contents of this form, you agree to the policies of your relationship with your psychologist, and you are authorizing the psychologist to begin evaluation with you or your child.